This section has been produced to provide you with a range of helpful and supportive links to assist you on your learner journey.

 Helpful hints and tips in helping to perform well in an interview setting.

-4. Volunteering and work experience links - opportunities to enable students to enhance or gain some experience in a area of interest
+5. Volunteering and work experience links - Opportunities to enable students to enhance or gain some experience in an area of interest

 Whether or not you have finished your course, we also invite you to consider becoming a member or volunteer with the WEA.
 Membership is open to anyone who supports our aims and values.
 Members receive regular updates about WEA campaigns, fundraising and events and are able to contribute views through surveys and polls.
-You can join by contacting your Regional Office or sending an email to firstname.lastname@example.org
+You can join by contacting your Regional Office, submitting an online form or sending an email to email@example.com

 Getting work experience